BackupTheBerlios/kana-no-quiz/README.txt

- This is ``Kana no quiz", a little educational tool, written in Python, to memorize Japanese kana (hiragana & katakana) pronouncing.
+ This is ``Kana no quiz", a little educational tool, written in Python, to memorize Japanese kana (hiragana & katakana) pronouncing in an easy way.

  The full list of kana is implemented, including additional katakana used in modern language.
-The romanization system used is the Hepburn's.
+Default used romanization system is the Hepburn's (most common world-wide), but it also supports Kunrei and Nihon-shiki system.

+ This program is cross platform, the same package works both on GNU/Linux and Windows.

  How does it work?
  -----------------